pramodsinghlodhi/NowFiber24/src/lib/data/README.md

     *   `email`: (string) `admin@fibervision.com`
 6. Click **Save**.

+### Step 1.4: Set Admin Custom Claim (CRITICAL)
+For the security rules to work correctly, you must set a custom claim on the admin user's account.
+This is done via the Firebase Admin SDK.
+The easiest way is to temporarily use a cloud function or a local admin script.

+**This project's seeding script handles this for you!** The first time you run `npm run db:seed`, it will attempt to set this custom claim on the admin user.
+However, for this to work, the service account used by the script needs permission to set custom claims.

+1. In your **Google Cloud Console**, navigate to **IAM & Admin -> IAM**.
+2. Find your service account (`firebase-adminsdk-...`).
+3. Click the pencil icon to edit its roles.
+4. Add the role **"Firebase Admin"** or **"Firebase Authentication Admin"**.
+This grants the necessary permissions.

 ---
-## 2. Grant Permissions to Service Account (CRITICAL STEP)

-The server-side code (including the seeding script) uses a service account to interact with Firebase.
-By default, this account may not have permission to delete data, which is required for features like "Clear All Notifications".

-1. In your **Google Cloud Console** (not Firebase), navigate to **IAM & Admin -> IAM**.
-2. Find the service account associated with your Firebase project.
-It will typically be named `firebase-adminsdk-...@...` or have a name related to your project ID.
-3. Click the **pencil icon** (Edit principal) for that service account.
-4. Click **"+ ADD ANOTHER ROLE"**.
-5. In the "Select a role" dropdown, search for and select **"Cloud Datastore User"**.
-This role provides the necessary permissions for creating and deleting documents.
-6. Click **Save**.

----

-## 3. Deploy Security Rules (CRITICAL STEP)
+## 2. Deploy Security Rules (CRITICAL STEP)

 Your database is currently locked down by default.
 You must deploy the included security rules to allow the app to access data.